 We are promoted by Future Enterprises Limited, which is promoted by Kishore Biyani.
 Other entities promoted by Kishore Biyani include Future Retail Limited, Future Consumer Limited and Future Lifestyle Fashions Limited (collectively, the "Future Entities").
 While our business was originally established to provide supply chain and logistics solutions for our Promoter and certain of our Group Companies, we have diversified our customer base across various sectors.
-Our customers except our Promoter and Group Companies accounted for 30.3%, 37.5%, 50.5% and 53.5% of our revenue from operations for the six months ended September 30, 2017 and Fiscals 2017, 2016 and 2015, respectively.
+Our customers except our Promoter and Group Companies accounted for 37.5%, 50.5% and 53.5% of our revenue from operations for Fiscals 2017, 2016 and 2015, respectively.

-We have received a number of industry awards in recent years, including the Best 3PL Company of the Year at the Goa State Logistics, Supply Chain and Warehousing Leadership Awards, 2017, the awards for Best 3PL Company of the Year and for Industry Excellence in Supply Chain - FMCG at the 11th edition of the Express, Logistics and Supply Chain Leadership Awards (Kamikaze), ICC Supply Chain & Logistics Excellence Awards 2017 for 3PL Solutions in 2017, the award for Overall Excellence in Logistics & Supply Chain at the CII-SCALE Awards in 2016, the award for Best Cold Chain 3PL Service Provider of the Year at the Cold Chain Strategy Awards in 2017, 3PL Company of the Year in Retail and FMCG at the 10th edition of the Express, Logistics and Supply Chain Leadership Awards (Kamikaze) and the 3PL Award and the Industrial Retail Warehouse Award at the CII-SCALE Awards in 2015.
-For details regarding other awards received by our Company, please refer to the section entitled "History and Certain Corporate Matters" on page 139.
+We have received a number of industry awards in recent years, including the ICC Supply Chain & Logistics Excellence Awards 2017 for 3PL Solutions in 2017, the award for Overall Excellence in Logistics & Supply Chain at the CII-SCALE Awards in 2016, the award for Best Cold Chain 3PL Service Provider of the Year at the Cold Chain Strategy Awards in 2017, 3PL Company of the Year in Retail and FMCG at the 10th Express, Logistics and Supply Chain Leadership Awards (Kamikaze) and the 3PL Award and the Industrial Retail Warehouse Award at the CII-SCALE Awards in 2015.
+For details regarding other awards received by our Company, please refer to the section entitled "History and Certain Corporate Matters" on page 128.

-For the six months ended September 30, 2017 and Fiscals 2017, 2016 and 2015, our revenue from operations was ₹3,574.15 million, ₹5,611.83 million, ₹5,198.70 million and ₹4,079.63 million, respectively, representing a CAGR of 17.3% during the last three Fiscals.
-For the six months ended September 30, 2017 and Fiscals 2017, 2016 and 2015, our net profit was ₹333.30 million, ₹457.54 million, ₹294.27 million and ₹246.57 million, respectively, representing a CAGR of 36.2% during the last three Fiscals.
-For the six months ended September 30, 2017 and Fiscals 2017, 2016 and 2015, our EBITDA was ₹561.81 million, ₹742.82 million, ₹699.40 million and ₹639.40 million, respectively, representing a CAGR of 7.8% during the last three Fiscals.
+For Fiscals 2017, 2016 and 2015, our revenue from operations was ₹5,611.83 million, ₹5,198.70 million and ₹4,079.63 million, respectively, representing a CAGR of 17.3% during the last three Fiscals.
+For Fiscals 2017,

+2016 and 2015, our net profit was ₹457.54 million, ₹294.27 million and ₹246.57 million, respectively, representing a CAGR of 36.2% during the last three Fiscals.
+For Fiscals 2017, 2016 and 2015, our EBITDA was ₹742.82 million, ₹699.40 million and ₹639.40 million, respectively, representing a CAGR of 7.8% during the last three Fiscals.